Oliver Laxe: Career

-His debut feature film, You All Are Captains, premiered in the Directors' Fortnight (Quinzaine des réalisateurs) section at the 2010 Cannes Film Festival, where it won the FIPRESCI Prize.
+His directorial debut feature film, You All Are Captains, premiered in the Directors' Fortnight (Quinzaine des réalisateurs) section at the 2010 Cannes Film Festival, where it won the FIPRESCI Prize.

+In 2013 he acted in the experimental film O quinto evanxeo de Gaspar Hauser, directed by Alberto Gracia.

-His second feature, Mimosas, was filmed in the Atlas Mountains and screened in the Critics' Week section at the 2016 Cannes Film Festival, where it won the Nespresso Grand Prize.
+His second feature as director, Mimosas, was filmed in the Atlas Mountains and screened in the Critics' Week section at the 2016 Cannes Film Festival, where it won the Nespresso Grand Prize.
 The project was developed through the TorinoFilmLab Interchange programme in 2011.

 Returning to his native Galicia, he directed Fire Will Come, which premiered at the 2019 Cannes Film Festival and won the Un Certain Regard Jury Prize.

 His fourth feature, Sirāt, premiered in Competition at the 2025 Cannes Film Festival and won the Jury Prize.

 Personal life

+Aside from his native Galician and Spanish, Laxe is fluent in French.
+He can also speak Catalan and English.
+He changed his surname from the castilianized version Lage.

-He has been living in Navia de Suarna, Lugo since 2020.
-The family house, named Casa Quindós after his maternal grandmother, also functions as the headquarters of the Ser Asociation, which promotes cultural and environmentalist activities in rural Galicia.
+Laxe has been living in Navia de Suarna, Lugo since 2020.
+The family house, named Casa Quindós after his maternal grandmother, also functions as the headquarters of the Ser Association, which promotes cultural and environmentalist activities in rural Galicia.
+He was married to costume designer and casting director Nadia Acimi for five years.
+They divorced in 2024, shortly before they both started filming for Sirāt.